ceruleandeep/CeruleanStardewMods/Market/MarketDay/README.md

-# Market Day: Sell Your Items
+Market Day: Sell Your Items
+===

 Every Saturday, Stardew Valley hosts a Farmers Market in the town square.
 This is your chance to showcase the best produce, crafts, and artisan goods from your farm.
 You'll be joined by a random assortment of your fellow villagers, all selling the things they make or grow.

+Did you ever wish the Stardew Valley Fair was more interactive?
+This mod lets you sell your quality produce and buy the best items from other farmers.

 You get a shop!
 Arrange your goods how you like, make a sign, choose a theme color, and put on a tempting display.
 The better your goods and arrangement are, the more sales you'll get.

 Expect lots of customers.
 Villagers will walk past, stop and browse, and maybe let you know how they feel.

 If you see something nice at another villager's shop, you can walk over and buy it.
-Prices vary from bargains to ridiculous.
+Prices will vary from bargain to ridiculous.
 It is a market after all.

 The shops are different each week.
 If you see something you like, don't miss out!
 It might not be there next week.

+How to use
+---

+* The empty shop is yours.
+The other shops should be in use by other characters.
+* Click on the lower edge of the grange stand to open up the shop.
+* Add up to 9 items in whatever arrangement you like.
+* Put extra items into the chest beside your shop.
+* While you're in the chest, choose a color for your shop.
+* Choose an attractive item to put on your shop's sign.
+It pays to advertise.
+* Profit!

+How to shop
+---

+* Click on the lower edge of the character's grange stand to open up the shop.
+* You can buy any of the items on display, if you can afford it...

-## How to maximize your profit
+How to maximize your profit
+---

 * Grange display rules apply.
 If the items in your display would get a good score at the Fair, you'll make more money on Market Day.
 * Showcase your best produce on your shop's sign.